demisto/content/Packs/CommonDashboards/ReleaseNotes/1_7_4.md

 ##### AdoptionMetrics

-- Fixed the return argument in the script.
+- Fixed the return argument in the AdoptionMetrics script.